 For philosophical and practical reasons, the editors of Glossator follow a minimalist editing policy.
 The responsibility for producing a perfect document rests with the author.

 Glossator is an Open Access journal.
-All volumes are published as free online pdfs and in print-on-demand paper volumes.
+All volumes are published online and in hard copy print-on-demand volumes

 This work is licensed under a Creative Commons Attribution 3.0 United States License.